aniruddha2004/aniruddha2004/README.md

 # Hi there! 👋 I'm Aniruddha Ghosh

 Welcome to my GitHub profile!
-I'm a passionate developer focusing on brainstorming and effective problem-solving in engineering.
+I'm a passionate engineer focusing on brainstorming and effective problem-solving.
 Below, you can find more information about me, my work, and how to contact me.

 ## 🚀 About Me